 In Abruzzo and other regions where lamb is eaten more commonly than beef, pecorino cheese (pecora means sheep in Italian) is still made using sheep's milk and little else, albeit with modern equipment.
 I was lucky enough to see the process on a trip with four other women during the "Italy, In Other Words" writing workshop I attended in Abruzzo last month.

 Thanks to owner Giulio Petronio, we toured the Azienda Zootecnica Gran Sasso, a farm in the countryside near Castel Del Monte.
 He explained the steps involved in making canestrato, a pecorino cheese that derives its name from the reed baskets (canestri) that were once used to shape the cheeses and impart their design.

-Next Zareb broke apart the solid milky mass, and we watched as two wire "combs" swirled around the vat, creating clumps of curds.
+Next Zurap broke apart the solid milky mass, and we watched as two wire "combs" swirled around the vat, creating clumps of curds.

-As more of the whey drained away, Zorab returned to fill the forms a second, and a third time.
+As more of the whey drained away, Zurap returned to fill the forms a second, and a third time.

 Then he squeezed down on the curds, allowing even more of the liquid whey to fall to the bin below.
 The whey would later be heated again and used to make ricotta cheese (ri-cotta means twice cooked.)

 The cheese needs to cool and rest a bit before it becomes solid enough to be released from the plastic mold into a salt water bath, allowing the cheese to form a rind.
 But before that, each mold is coded with numbers that identify where it was made and the specific batch of cheese.

 Finally comes the aging, as the cheeses sit in a refrigerated storeroom.
 Some cheeses can be eaten immediately, and they will have a milder flavor.